jose011974/Python-Video-Downloader/yt-dlp/README.md

 ### Using Python Video Downloader

-The main menu and the available options are shown below:
+The main menu and the available options are shown below (current options may not be reflective in the screenshot below):

 ![Python Video Downloader Main Menu](https://i.imgur.com/GXBKfKi.png "Python Video Downloader Main Menu")